Challenge

 -

-The screen is cluttered with irrelevant content and key functions are hidden in a long list menu.
+The interface is cluttered with irrelevant content and key functions are hidden in a long list menu.

 -

-Lack of clear instructions on what services are provided and how to get started and follow through.
+Lack of clear instructions on what services are provided and where to start and follow through.

 -

-Complex jargon is used instead of plain language, which makes the content seem unapproachable and difficult to understand.
+Complex jargon is used instead of plain language, which makes the content feel inaccessible.

 -